 This course is designed to provide students with the application of machine speeds, machine feeds, materials, tooling, tapping, and boring, in the manufacturing processes.
 Prerequisite: Restricted to Mechanical Engineering majors.
 Co-requisite: ENGR 161.
 Or instructor permission.

 An investigation of the kinematics and kinetics of particles and ridged bodies as well as modes of vibration and time response.
 Topics covered include coordinate systems, work-energy relations, momentum, relative motion, and vibration.
-Prerequisite: PHYS 250; or instructor permission.
+Prerequisite: PHYS 250 (requires minimum grade of C- or higher); or instructor permission.

 An introduction to the profession of mechanical engineering.
 Specific topics addressed through the semester include career opportunities in mechanical engineering, internship search skills, resume writing skills, expectations for professional behavior in the classroom and in industry, and current events/ethics topics relevant to the field.
 The class format may include additional evening/weekend activities.
-Prerequisite: ENGR 131 or instructor permission
+Prerequisite: Sophomore standing or instructor permission.

 Covers shear force and bending moment, torsion, stresses in beams, deflection of beams, matrix analysis of frame structures, analysis of stress and strain in 2-D and 3-D (field equations, transformations), energy methods, stress concentrations and columns.
-Prerequisites: MATH 252 and PHYS 250 (all require minimum grade of C or higher).
+Prerequisites: MATH 251 and PHYS 250 (all require minimum grade of C- or higher).
 Or instructor permission.